UDA-COPE: Unsupervised Domain Adaptation for Category-level Object Pose Estimation: Conclusions

-We propose UDA-COPE, unsupervised domain adaptation for category-level object pose estimation that addresses the real-world lack-of-label problem using multi-modality (RGB-D).
-Specifically, we design a bidirectional point filtering method to filter noisy pseudo label and observed depth points, where the filtered depth points improve the robustness of our teacher network, and filtered pseudo label helps efficient student network training, both aimed for better domain adaptation in the real-world pose estimation.
-Experiments show that our proposed pipeline and pose-aware point filtering result in comparable or sometimes better performance than fully supervised approaches.
+We propose UDA-COPE, unsupervised domain adaptation for category-level object pose estimation which addresses the real-world lack-of-label problem using multi-modality (RGB-D).
+Specifically, we designed a bidirectional point filtering method to filter noisy pseudo labels, and observed depth points, where the filtered depth points improve the robustness of the teacher network, and the filtered pseudo label helps efficient student network training.
+Both provide for better domain adaptation with real-world pose estimation.
+Experiments showed that our proposed pipeline and pose-aware point filtering results were comparable to or sometimes better than the performance of fully supervised approaches.

 {

 }